fauna/fauna-js/README.md

 1. Start a docker desktop or other docker platform.
 2. Run `yarn test`.
 This will start local fauna containers, verify they're up and run all tests.

+### Asserting type behavior

+In cases where you are modifying types and need to test type enforcement, you can use `@ts-expect-error`.
+Using `@ts-expect-error` will supress any type errors on the following line.
+Conversely, if there's no error, TypeScript will report its usage as not being neccessary.

+To learn more about `@ts-expect-error`, you can read more about it in the TypeScript [release notes](https://www.typescriptlang.org/docs/handbook/release-notes/typescript-3-9.html#-ts-expect-error-comments).

 ### Lint your code

 Linting runs automatically on each commit.